 Hold a week of theme days to generate fun and build enthusiasm.
 Start with “Motivational Monday.”
 Give a stirring speech and hand out tokens of appreciation.
 On “Teamwork Tuesday,” let employees wear their favorite sports team shirts.
 Celebrate “We’re Wild About Our Staff Wednesday” and encourage employees to wear animal-print clothes.
 For “Thank You Thursday,” give everyone a thank-you note.
 Finally, celebrate “Fiesta Friday” with a Mexican food luncheon.

 Design a memento for your staff members.
 Gather individual photos of all your staff.
 Then, choose a title for each staffer, such as Most Organized, Funniest, Most Creative, etc. Put the photos and titles together in a “yearbook.”
 Have high-quality copies made.
-Give the booklets to your staff members with a greeting card.
+Give the booklets to your staff members with a keepsake card and keychain.

 Divide your staff into teams and ask each one to pick a rock band name.
 Have the teams compete in games, such as Charades and Hangman, for a week.
 Award points to the winning team of each game.
 At the end of the week, tally the points and present custom awards to the members of the team with the best overall score.